 Still, you should be aware that claiming that money back is a long and frustrating process with many complaining about it in the reviews.

 The reviews for FreeMind Insight are incredibly mixed with an almost equal number of 1-star reviews as there are 5-star reviews.
 The positive reviews praise the product and its effects while the negative claim it did nothing and complain about the poor customer service.

 "Just to be clear, this review has earned me no discounts or freebies.
 That being said, I noticed a difference in cognitive ability when taking Insight.
 It becomes easier to remember certain things and your brain shoots answers much faster.
-These pills are good and the price is better than some of the other alternatives."
+These Freemind supplements are good and the price is better than some of the other alternatives."

 - Martin Zagrzejewski, 5-Star Review